 This is a medium-sized tanager (about 7 inches long), weighing ⅞ of an ounce.
 They are often seen in noisy groups of six to ten birds in the undergrowth of light wooded and cultivated areas of South America east of the Andes and as far south as Paraguey and central Brazil, including Trinidad.

-Females are duller than males, with brownish upperparts, reddish-brown underparts, and black bills.
-Silver-beaked tanagers are social birds.
+Femalesimage are duller than males, with brownish upperparts, reddish-brown underparts, and black bills.
+Silver-beaked Tanagers are social birds.
 They eat mostly fruit, but will take insects.

 Photographic details: Canon EOS 7D camera w/ EF 100-400mm f/4.5-5.6L IS USM lens set at 400mm.
 Off-camera flash was used.
 Camera was on f/6.7 for 1/250 sec at ISO 800.
 Exposure was decreased 2.5 stops in post-processing.